AntoineParat/Stopover-chat/README.md

  - [Stripe API](https://stripe.com/fr) is used to handle payment.

-   > With a demo card number for the needs on this project.
+   > With a demo card number for the needs of this project.

   - Stripe **webhooks**